This topic describes how Zendesk administrators work with the Zendesk Agent Workspace.

 - Add Chat agents.

 Make sure Chat is enabled for agents who serve chats.
-See Making an agent available to Chat.
+See Setting roles and access in Zendesk Admin Center.
 Also, make sure your agents are upgraded for both Chat and Support.
 The agent workspace does not support agents with Chat only or Contributor roles.

 - Set up operating hours.